 Gateway to your future.

 Welcome to Northern Community College's Admissions Office.
-Thank you for including Northern in your Future.
-Our Admission Staff will provide the necessary documents to get you into the classroom to begin your journey toward a successful career with a great future as a Northern Graduate.
+Thank you for including Northern in your future.
+These pages explain the steps necessary to begin your journey toward a successful career with a great future as a Northern Graduate.

 West Virginia Northern Community College is an open door college admitting students regardless of academic background.
-The Health Sciences programs are limited enrollment with specific entrance requirements.
-The College recognizes that many students enroll in courses or short-term certificate programs without a degree objective.
-Others take courses as early entrance high school students or as transient students while enrolled at other colleges.
+Some Allied Health programs are limited enrollment with specific entrance requirements.
+The College recognizes that students may take courses to gain employment skills while others seek to transfer to four-year institutions.
+Others take courses as Early Entrance high school students or as Transient students while enrolled at other colleges.

-Obtain applications and information from any Campus Service Center, through local high school counselor offices, or online at the College's website - www.wvncc.edu.
-Separate applications are available for general admission, continuing education and early entrance/home schooled students.
-General admission student applications may be submitted online or at any Campus Service Center.
+Separate applications are available for general admission, Continuing Education and Early Entrance/Home-Schooled students (see Applications page).
 General admission students must select a Program of Study at the time of application.
-A separate application for admission into a health science program is required in addition to the general application for degree-seeking students.
-(See Health Sciences Selection and Admission Policy, this section.)
+A separate application for admission into an Allied Health program is required in addition to the general application for degree-seeking students (see Allied Health Selection and Admission below).

-In addition to application, the following is required
+In addition to the application, the following is required for admission to WVNCC

-- A transcript of high school grades or GED™ scores.
-Transcripts must be sent directly the high school.
-(Note: Applicants who have graduated from high school or passed their GED™ more than five years prior to admission and/or have earned 30 or more semester hours of credit at a regionally accredited institution do not have to submit a high school transcript/GED™ scores.
+- A transcript of high school grades or GED™/TASC scores.
+Transcripts must be sent directly from the high school.
+Note: Applicants who have graduated from high school or passed their GED™/TASC more than five years prior to admission and/or have earned 30 or more semester hours of credit at a regionally accredited institution do not have to submit a high school transcript or GED™/TASC scores.

-- Early entrance students must submit permission of high school officials and parent/guardian as indicated by their signatures on the Early Entrance application.
+- Early Entrance students must submit permission of high school officials and parent/guardian as indicated by their signatures on the Early Entrance application.

 - Returning students who have not enrolled for more than two years as well as students who have already graduated from WVNCC must submit a new application for admission.

 - Home-schooled students may be required to submit written verification of subject mastery.